Since March 2021 there is an upgraded software version available

 Do not rapidly switch the Network Music Player on, off and on, off again . . .
 If the power is turned off and immediately turn on again voltage spikes may occur and that will mess up things mainly on the software side.
 The hardware itself is pretty robust.
 If you accidentally turn off the power wait for 15 seconds before turning on again.

-Do not remove the SD card from the SD card reader when the Player is on.
+Do not remove the SD card from the SD card reader or remove the USB memory stick with the software from its special USB port when the Player is on.
 The effect will be that the unit will stop working.
-Insert the SD card again and restart.
+Insert the SD card/USB stick again and restart.